pramod-knight/jktec-poc/README.md

 $ pnpm install
 ```

+## 1.2 create .env file and use env-local file variables

-## 1.2 Compile and run the main service
+## 1.3 Compile and run the main service

 ```bash
 # development